 Mansfield Woodhouse hair and beauty salon celebrating ten years of business

-A hair and beauty salon in Mansfield Woodhouse celebrated ten years of business with a lavish party for clients, family and friends.
+A hair and beauty salon in Mansfield Woodhouse has marked 10 years of business with a lavish party for clients, family and friends.

 Victoria Rose Hair and Beauty Salon was established in 2012 by Victoria Clark, who has worked as a hairdresser in Mansfield since leaving college.

-To celebrate ten years in business a party was held at Oakham Suite, Mansfield, and brought together current and former members of the salon team, along with more than 100 clients.
+To celebrate 10 years in business, a party was held at Mansfield’s Oakham Suite, bringing together current and former members of the salon team, along with more than 100 clients.

 The first salon on Newgate Lane, Mansfield, opened with three hair stylists and one beautician.